benjaminharringtonrose/crypto-notify/functions/src/scripts/experimentNewIndicators.md

 ---

 **Note**: This systematic approach ensures we test multiple indicators efficiently, keeping only those that provide measurable performance improvements while maintaining the model's current optimization level.

+**CRITICAL**: You must select 5 completely new technical indicators that have never been tested in any previous round.
+The comprehensive list of tested indicators is provided above to ensure no duplication.